I am a chef on a luxury world cruise liner. I love to cook and write recipes that are inspired by foods from all over the world.

 - Vinegar: Choose any vinegar of your choice.
-Just make sure to taste the vinegar first before adding to the papaya pickling mixture in order to make the any adjustments.
+Just make sure to taste the vinegar first before adding it to the papaya pickling mixture in order to make any adjustments.

 - Sugar: Adjust the amount of sugar if using sweetened raisins.